soundpress/RulesOfNYC/docs/c07/index.rst

    (2) A certification from a title insurance corporation, as such corporation is defined in § 6401 of the Insurance Law, or from a duly authorized agent thereof, establishing the ownership of the property upon which the putrescible solid waste transfer station is sited or proposed to be sited;

-   (3) Documentary evidence as may be appropriate to show that all penalties, including those of the Environmental Control Board, imposed upon the applicant, the property owner, and any other person in control of or having an interest in the putrescible solid waste transfer station operation, for violations of Article 157 of the New York City Health Code, or Title sixteen, Title seventeen, Chapter one of Title sixteen-A, Chapter one of Title twenty-six and Title twenty-seven of the Administrative Code of the City of New York, or rules promulgated thereunder, that relate to the ownership or operation of a putrescible solid waste transfer station, non-putrescible solid waste transfer station, dump or fill material operation, have been paid or otherwise satisfied;
+   (3) Documentary evidence as may be appropriate to show that all penalties, including those of the Environmental Control Board, imposed upon the applicant, the property owner, and any other person in control of or having an interest in the putrescible solid waste transfer station operation, for violations of 24 RCNY Health Code Article 157, or Title sixteen, Title seventeen, Chapter one of Title sixteen-A, Chapter one of Title twenty-six and Title twenty-seven of the Administrative Code of the City of New York, or rules promulgated thereunder, that relate to the ownership or operation of a putrescible solid waste transfer station, non-putrescible solid waste transfer station, dump or fill material operation, have been paid or otherwise satisfied;

    (4) Proof of workers' compensation coverage, or that the applicant is exempt from Workers' Compensation Law § 57, and proof of disability benefits coverage, or that the applicant is exempt from Workers' Compensation Law § 220, Subdivision 8 (disability benefits law);